RezaShamsipour/Qavanin/README.md

 **3. Configure Pinecone**
 We use Pinecone as our database.
 You need to create an account on the [PINECONE Website](https://pinecone.io)

+* default API_KEY in source doesnt work. must be change.
 ```bash
   #app/services/pinecone_service.py